drdukegledhill/SimpleDT4UE/UnityDemo/README.md

-# SimpleDT4UE - Unity Demo
+# Unity Digital Twin Demo

-This is the Unity client component of the SimpleDT4UE (Simple Digital Twin for Unity Engine) project.
-It provides a 3D visualization of the digital twin system using a Christmas tree as a demonstration.
+A Unity-based 3D visualization client for the SimpleDT4UE project.
+This demo showcases real-time digital twinning using a Christmas tree as the demonstration object.

 ## Features

-- Real-time 3D visualization of the digital twin
+- Real-time 3D visualization
-- TCP networking for communication with the server
-- Interactive UI controls for tree light manipulation
+- Interactive light control
+- Network synchronization
 - Cross-platform compatibility

 ## Requirements

-- Unity 2022.3 LTS or newer
+- Unity 2022.3 LTS or later
-- Universal Render Pipeline (URP)
+- .NET Standard 2.1
+- TCP/IP networking support

 ## Setup

-1. Clone this repository
-2. Open the project in Unity
+1. Open the project in Unity Hub
+2. Open the main scene in `Assets/Scenes/Main.unity`
-3. Open the SampleScene in Assets/Scenes
+3. Configure the server IP address in the TreeClient component
-4. Press Play to run the demo
+4. Press Play to start the visualization

+## Controls

+- Left-click and drag to rotate the camera
+- Right-click and drag to pan
+- Scroll to zoom in/out
+- Click on lights to toggle their state

-## Network Configuration
+## Network Protocol

-- Default server address: localhost
+The client communicates with the server using a simple TCP-based protocol:
-- Default port: 5000
+- Connects to the server on port 5000
-- Configure these in the TreeClient component in the scene
+- Sends/receives JSON messages for state updates
+- Maintains real-time synchronization

+## Development

-## Project Structure
+### Project Structure

-- `Assets/Scripts/TreeClient.cs` - TCP networking implementation
-- `Assets/Scripts/TreeLightController.cs` - 3D tree visualization
+- `Assets/Scripts/`
+  - `TreeClient.cs`: Network communication
+  - `TreeLightController.cs`: Light state management
-- `Assets/Scripts/TreeLightUI.cs` - UI controls
+  - `TreeLightUI.cs`: User interface controls

+### Building

+1. Open the project in Unity
+2. Go to File > Build Settings
+3. Select your target platform
+4. Click Build

+## Troubleshooting

+- Ensure the server is running before starting the client
+- Check the console for network connection errors
+- Verify the server IP address is correct

-## Contributing
+## License

-Please refer to the main SimpleDT4UE repository for contribution guidelines.
+This project is licensed under the MIT License - see the LICENSE file for details.